COVID-19 Operations and Preparedness FAQ

 Update – Children’s Museum of Richmond Locations Remain Closed through April 30

 Tuesday, March 24, 2020

 The Children’s Museum considers the health and safety of you, as well as all of our visitors, staff, volunteers, families, and community as our top priority.
-We will remain closed through April 30 to help prevent the spread of COVID-19 and in compliance with the Governor’s announcement yesterday.
+We have closed temporarily to help prevent the spread of COVID-19 and in compliance with the Governor’s announcement yesterday.
 This includes all events (birthday parties and facility rentals) that are scheduled during this time.
 For questions on rescheduling or refunds for events, please contact Liz Costello, Director of Operations & Visitor Experience.
 Museum memberships will be extended; details will be communicated once a final re-open date is set.

 While our physical doors are closed, our mission to inspire growth in all children by engaging families in learning through play remains steadfast.
 We have worked to find ways to play and learn together while everyone practices social distancing.
 Please visit our blog for videos, family activities, and parenting resources!

 Because we have closed our doors temporarily for the safety of our guests, we must forgo much needed revenue.
 We take comfort in knowing that we have incredible supporters like you who are compassionate, and at this time we need you more than ever before.
 Please consider helping us get through this very difficult time with a donation today.

 You and your family’s well-being is of the utmost importance, and we cannot wait to welcome you back to the Children’s Museum!

 Please email email@example.com to get in touch with a Museum representative.